Inez Pearn: Personal life

-A contemporary of hers at Notre Dame School in Southwark, run by a Belgian order of nuns, provides an insight into Pearn’s personal allure, as well as the extent of the achievement for a girl of her background to win a scholarship to Oxford at that time: "As well as her beauty, regal manner and reputedly formidable intellect, she had the most wonderful voice […] She sang ‘Ave Maria’ with such clear bell-like notes in the school hall at the end of term […] Then to crown everything we heard that she had won a scholarship to Oxford University.
+A contemporary of hers at Notre Dame School in Southwark, run by a Belgian order of nuns, provides an insight into Pearn's personal allure, as well as the extent of the achievement for a girl of her background to win a scholarship to Oxford at that time: "As well as her beauty, regal manner and reputedly formidable intellect, she had the most wonderful voice […] She sang ‘Ave Maria’ with such clear bell-like notes in the school hall at the end of term [...]
+Then to crown everything we heard that she had won a scholarship to Oxford University.
 Oxford!
 The word itself was magic.
 University was far enough beyond our reach.
 I had not heard of a single soul, other than our teachers, who had gone to one."

-While at Oxford, Pearn had several affairs, with, among others, A.J.
-Ayer and Philip Toynbee.
+While at Oxford, Pearn had several affairs, with, among others, A. J. Ayer and Philip Toynbee.
 She also met poet Stephen Spender in Oxford and married him in December 1936 after a three-week engagement.
 In 1938 she met the poet and sociologist Charles Madge, who was married at that time to the poet Kathleen Raine.
 She left Spender the following year and married Madge in 1942, after their respective divorces.
-They had two children: a daughter and a son.
-On Madge’s retirement in 1970 they moved to France, restoring an old farm house, where they spent the next five years.
+They had two children: a daughter, Vicky Randall, and a son.
+On Madge's retirement in 1970 they moved to France, restoring an old farm house, where they spent the next five years.
 Pearn developed cancer in 1975 and died in February 1976, shortly after her 62nd birthday.

 Early in 1938 Pearn was captured in a portrait by William Coldstream, a process that involved some 40 sittings.
 The painting is now held in the archives at the Tate Britain.
 There is also a series of studies of her by the Bauhaus photographer Lucia Moholy, two of which are held at the National Portrait Gallery in London.